rcook/ibt/README.md

 * `docker`: specifies base Docker image information for project including `image` and `build`
-* `ports`: (optional) one or more host port-container port pairs to configure port forwarding
+* `ports`: (optional) one or more host port-container port pairs to
+* `container-project-dir`: (optional) specifies directory to which project directory is mapped in container configure port forwarding
 * `volumes`: (optional) one or more additional volumes to mount inside container